bluehack/PenPalApp2.4/README.md

-# PenlPalApp2.0
+# PenPalApp
 Live code for actual app.
-Ver 2.3
+Ver 2.4

 App runs smoothly with no issues at the moment.